 Brunetto says builder's insurance policies usually cover three years after construction is complete.

-If you're having a custom home built, you may need your own insurance policy.
+Yes.
+If you're having a custom home built, you'll need your own insurance policy.

 "Liability coverage is critical for a construction site because of the risk that someone working on the site or a child or a visitor to the site could be injured," she says.
 "You should take responsibility to inspect the site and make sure your builder is adequately protecting the site, but you also need to buy insurance to protect your assets in case you are sued."